EXPLORING TANZANIA 2018

 Gogi Abroad was founded by Liz Jackson, an experienced, passionate educator who has been teaching adolescents and leading international trips for over 10 years.
 Gogi Abroad is a small, dynamic organization with seasoned, enthusiastic leaders, who get to know each student and work closely with families to ensure a safe, inspiring experience.
 Liz Jackson holds a Master’s Degree in Education from Lesley University and brings fifteen years experience as an educator of both Spanish and Waldorf curriculum.
 She is a seasoned trip leader and an avid traveler.
 Her passion for travel and experiential learning is rooted in her own transformative experiences studying abroad as a teenager.
 She loves witnessing her students’ growing awareness of the world as they travel together.
 Liz brings both the compassion of a mother and the clarity and knowledge of an educator.

-Leyeyo Kipamba, Leader of Tanzania
+Leyeyo Kipamba, Co-Leader of Tanzania

 Leyeyo is a Maasai, born in Longido, Tanzania where he lived for the first eight years of his life.
 After two years of paperwork he moved to Vermont with two Americans who had been volunteering in his village.
 Of course, this was a big culture shock for him since the village had no running water, no electricity, and very few opportunities for school.

 However, Leyeyo learned English quickly, attended The Grammar School and Vermont Academy, and played a lot of soccer.
 He also climbed Mt.
 Kilimanjaro last summer.
-Leyeyo currently attends Merrimack College where he is studying business with the idea of getting into the world of cultural tourism and continuing to help his village.
+Leyeyo is currently in College where he is studying business with the idea of getting into the world of cultural tourism and continuing to help his village.
 He has returned to Africa almost every year and in 2013 he and several American friends built a new house for his mother.
 Leyeyo is still fluent in Kiswahili.
 He is very close to his Tanzanian friends and family and keeping them safe and healthy is important to him.
 Along with his mentor Steven Kiruswa, who is starting a school in the village, he is excited to be able to share his culture, his knowledge and his home with Gogi Abroad!

-Gogi Abroad will meet the student group in New York City and travel with the group.
+Gogi Abroad will meet the student group in Boston or New York City (TBD) and travel with the group.
 Gogi Abroad will purchase group tickets.
 We will send out a packing list and important information prior to the trip.
 Students will fly into Kilimanjaro with Liz Jackson, Gogi Abroad Director and Leyeyo Kipamba, your Tanzanian Gogi Abroad leader.
 Longido is about 2 hours 30 minutes from Kilimanjaro.
 The closest city to Longido is Arusha which is around 45 minutes away.
 Arusha is a fertile area and is well suited to agricultural production.
 Other towns are close to many of the country’s wildlife parks, including the Serengeti Plains, Ngorongoro Crater, Lake Manyara, and Tarangire.